NREL/wind-hybrid-open-controller/docs/examples.md

 (examples_wfpowertracking)=
 ## wind_farm_power_tracking_florisstandin
-2-turbine example of wind-farm-level power reference tracking, run using Hercules with the FLORIS standin in place of AMR-Wind for exposition purposes.
+2-turbine example of wind-farm-level power reference tracking with {ref}`controllers_wfpowertracking` and {ref}`controllers_wfpowerdistributing`, run using Hercules with the FLORIS standin in place of AMR-Wind for exposition purposes.
 To run this example, navigate to the examples/wind_farm_power_tracking_florisstandin folder and execute the shell script run_script.sh:
 ```